DesktopGooseUnofficial/ResourceHub/README.md

 ## Deprecated mods 🧓

-**These mods are for v0.21 and below.** They do not use the modding API.
+**These mods are for v0.21 and v0.2.** They do not use the modding API.

 Your mod may be removed from this document at any time, for any reason.
 If you want your mod taken down from this site, please notify us by saying you want it taken down in the #goose-mods channel: [discord link](https://discord.gg/pQnH4J3)